ctdio/radix-router/README.md

 ### Usage

+`new RadixRouter(options)` - Creates a new instance of a router.
+The `options` object is optional.

+Possible parameters for the `options` object:

+- `strict` - Setting this option to `true` will force lookups to match exact paths (trailing slashes will not be ignored).
+Defaults to `false`.

-`insert(path, data)` - adds the given path to the router and associates the given data with the path
+`insert(path, data)` - Adds the given path to the router and associates the given data with the path.

-`lookup(path)` - performs a lookup of the path.
-If there is a match, the data associated with the route is returned
+`lookup(path)` - Performs a lookup of the path.
+If there is a match, the data associated with the route is returned.

-`delete(path)` - deletes the path from the router
+`delete(path)` - Deletes the path from the router.

-`startsWith(prefix)` - returns a map of all routes starting with the given prefix and the data associated with them
+`startsWith(prefix)` - Returns a map of all routes starting with the given prefix and the data associated with them.

 ### Example

 ```
 const RadixRouter = require('radix-router');

-let router = new RadixRouter();
+let router = new RadixRouter({
+    strict: true
+});

 router.insert('/api/v1/route', {
     much: 'data'